ComuneVerona/Mobilita/README.md

-### Comune di Verona - Direzione Mobilita e Traffico
+### City of Verona - Mobility Department

-Repository dedicato a progetti e sviluppi in ambito C-ITS
+Repository for public projects about C-ITS